-Just because you are following a vegan diet does not mean that you have to miss out on your favourite sweet treats.
+Just because you are following a vegan diet does't mean that you have to miss out on your favourite sweet treats.
 And those with a sweet tooth, whether vegan or not, will love this recipe for a delicious vegan banana, walnut and chocolate bread.

 Banana bread is one of the easiest vegan cakes to make, without using any animal products, since bananas make a good substitute for eggs which are used in a traditional cake recipe.
 This is because they have excellent binding qualities.

 This is one of the simplest vegan recipes to make, as there are only a few steps to creating a delicious cake.
-This loaf can be enjoyed as an afternoon snack with a cuppa or shared with visiting guests.
+This loaf easy vegan banana bread can be enjoyed as an afternoon snack with a cuppa or shared with visiting guests.

 50g coconut oil (plus extra oil to line the baking tin)